We spend approximately ⅓ of our lives asleep — but what actually happens during sleep, and why is it needed for exercise recovery?

 According to the CDC, 1 in 3 adults do not get enough sleep.

-But sleep is important for virtually all bodily functions — if you don’t get the recommended amount, you’ll soon begin to experience the side effects.
+However, sleep is important for virtually all bodily functions — if you get Insufficient sleep, you’ll soon experience the side effects.

 To better explain how sleep works, we need to break down the 4 sleep stages:

-- Deep sleep — growth hormone is released, energy stores replenished, and memories are processed.
+3. Deep sleep — growth hormone is released, energy stores replenish, and memories are processed.

-- Rapid eye movement (REM) sleep — known for its vivid dreams, REM sleep focuses on memory, learning, and problem-solving.
+4. Rapid eye movement (REM) sleep, known for its vivid dreams, focuses on memory, learning, and problem-solving.

-It takes approximately 90 minutes to complete a full sleep cycle — that includes stages 1 to 4.
+It takes approximately 90 minutes to complete a full sleep cycle, which includes stages 1 to 4.
 During the night, you’ll typically repeat the cycle 4 to 6 times.

 The relationship between sleep and exercise recovery

-All sleep stages play an important role in the body, but deep sleep is especially crucial for athletes.
+All sleep stages play a crucial role in the body, but deep sleep is especially important for athletes.

 During deep sleep, growth hormone is released — this repairs damaged muscle tissue.
 Also, the body replenishes energy stores and sends oxygen and nutrients to the muscles and body to regenerate cells.